A brief biography.

 Turks and Caicos 2002, Mi 1729, Sc --.

-Parish in Cincinnati, dedicated to Vincent Ferrer,
+Parish in Cincinnati, dedicated to Vincent Ferrer, with his words:

 Growing Together in Faith.